Unfitness to Plead Final Report Launched

 Unfitness to plead laws in Australia have been widely recognised as requiring reform and modernisation.
 The Unfitness to Plead Project sought to develop practical and legal options to address the problem of people with cognitive disabilities being found unfit to plead and subject to indefinite detention.

-According to the research team’s final report, people with cognitive disabilities face barriers across the entire criminal justice system.
+According to the research team’s summary report, people with cognitive disabilities face barriers across the entire criminal justice system.
 Disadvantages identified include:

 - Inaccessible court proceedings that rely on complex language;